-- /Applications/ if you are working under Mac OS

-- /opt/ for Linux computers

-- C:\Program Files\ if you are using Windows
+- /opt/ for Linux computers - C:\Program Files\ if you are using Windows

 Launching the program

 You can launch EscherConverter simply by double-clicking on the application JAR file.
 This will open a following graphical user interface as described in the following figures.